PhantomJS: Ecosystem

 PhantomJS became valuable enough that similar projects adopted the API as a standard way of interacting with headless browsers.
-SlimerJS provided a PhantomJS-like API, but on top of Mozilla's Gecko browser engine rather than WebKit.
-Similarly, trifleJS targeted the MSHTML engine of Internet Explorer.
+For example, SlimerJS provided a PhantomJS-like API, but on top of Mozilla's Gecko browser engine rather than WebKit.

 Shortly after the release of PhantomJS, Nicolas Perriault wrote CasperJS, a suite of libraries on top of PhantomJS that extend its capabilities as a client for automated web page testing, allowing users to create BDD tests leveraging PhantomJS.
-The final release of CasperJS was in 2017.
+The final release of CasperJS was in November 2017.

 Yahoo! developed a version of YSlow that leverages PhantomJS to gather performance metrics for websites.

 Users

 Several notable companies have used PhantomJS.